-In some ways this may be paralleled with Old Testament prophets.
-A King had authority to rule his Kingdom (as elders rule the church) but having recognised a man as a prophet of God, and his words as the words of God, He would be bound to respond to those words.
+If the elders discern apostolic grace and wisdom, they should be bound by their conscience to obey.
+In some ways, this may be paralleled with Old Testament prophets.
+A king had authority to rule his kingdom (as elders rule the church), but having recognised a man as a prophet of God and his words as the words of God, he would be bound to respond to those words.
 Likewise, if the elders discern apostolic grace and wisdom flowing from an apostle, they should be bound by their own conscience to obey his words.

 Many have accurately taught that elders are responsible for discipline, doctrine and direction in the local church.
 However, whilst they are the local guardians of such matters, they should administrate these issues in line with apostolic guidance.
 These are the role of elders in conjunction with apostolic gifts.
-The following Scriptures are very illuminating: -
+The following Scriptures (with my emphasis in bold font) are very illuminating:

 "... among whom are Hymenaeus and Alexander, whom I have handed over to Satan that they may learn not to blaspheme."
-1 Timothy 1:20
+(1 Timothy 1:20, ESV)

 "I do not write these things to make you ashamed, but to admonish you as my beloved children.
 For though you have countless guides in Christ, you do not have many fathers.
 For I became your father in Christ Jesus through the gospel.
 I urge you, then, be imitators of me.
 That is why I sent you Timothy, my beloved and faithful child in the Lord, to remind you of my ways in Christ, as I teach them everywhere in every church.
 Some are arrogant, as though I were not coming to you.
 But I will come to you soon, if the Lord wills, and I will find out not the talk of these arrogant people but their power.
 For the kingdom of God does not consist in talk but in power.
 What do you wish?
 Shall I come to you with a rod, or with love in a spirit of gentleness?"
-I Corinthians 4:14-21
+(1 Corinthians 4:14-21, ESV)

 "For though absent in body, I am present in spirit; and as if present, I have already pronounced judgment on the one who did such a thing.
-When you are assembled in the name of the Lord Jesus and my spirit is present, with the power of our Lord Jesus, you are to deliver this man to Satan for the destruction of the flesh, so that his spirit may be saved in the day of the Lord.
-1 Corinthians 5:3-5 an apostolic figure after much discussion, making a call on doctrine that is binding on all the churches:
+When you are assembled in the name of the Lord Jesus and my spirit is present, with the power of our Lord Jesus, you are to deliver this man to Satan for the destruction of the flesh, so that his spirit may be saved in the day of the Lord."
+(1 Corinthians 5:3-5, ESV)

-Therefore we see apostles involved in deciding doctrine, direction and discipline.
+We see apostles involved in deciding doctrine, direction and discipline.

 Here we see Paul involved in discipline cases, where he makes judgements and instructs the churches to carry out the discipline.
-Likewise, when we read Acts15:1-20, we see
+Likewise, when we read Acts 15:1-20, we see an apostolic figure after much discussion, making a call on doctrine that is binding on all the churches.